FanghaoChen/homepage/research.md

 with Zhongchen Fan

 **Volume-Based Procurement and Chinese Pharmaceutical Industry** <br/>
-with Yi Lai, Hongqiao Fu
+with Yi Lai, Zhen Wang, Hongqiao Fu

 **The Evolution of Semiconductor Industry in China** <br/>
 with Yibo Zuo